 Emergency incidents, including active shooters, power outages, airline reservation system failures, terrorist attacks, and other incidents leading to mass evacuations - due to real or perceived threats – are becoming more common in airports around the world.
-After-action reviews have identified the need to look beyond the concept of strict regulatory compliance and examine lessons learned to understand tactical response and recovery needs in terms of procedures, personnel and resources.
+After-action reviews have identified the need to look beyond the concept of strict regulatory compliance and examine lessons learned to understand the tactical response and recovery needs in terms of procedures, personnel, and resources.

 Over the past few months, Ross & Baruzzini has worked closely with Ft.
 Lauderdale-Hollywood International Airport (FLL) stakeholders and key city and county executives to assess the airport’s response to an active shooter event that took place on January 6, 2017.
-Information gathered during analysis of the event is informative and applies broadly to other public venue emergencies.
+Information gathered during the analysis of the event is informative and applies broadly to other public venue emergencies.
 In the FLL incident, the unprecedented self-evacuation of people into secure areas led to the complete closure of FLL, passenger delays, traffic control issues, and personal property claim issues.
-While each incident is unique, comparison of the FLL findings with other incidents in the United States indicate similar potential emergency preparedness gaps.
+While each incident is unique, a comparison of the FLL findings with other incidents in the United States indicates similar potential emergency preparedness gaps.
 Closing those gaps is essential for airports to facilitate safe and secure recovery and effective return-to-service.
 While historically many of these responsibilities have fallen on airlines, today airport customers expect the airport operator to take a leadership role in getting airport disruptions back to normal operations.

 Advanced planning for specific threats, hazards, and functions.